jarek-figura/balifail-w3/README.md

 Originally created in Brackets editor, now imported to WebStorm IDE.

-If accepted it will serve as a template for the whole site.
+If accepted it will serve as a template for the new Balifail Whippets site and will replace the old one: [Balifail Whippets](http://members.chello.at/balifail/).